tuang3142/rubyquiz/README.md

 with `n = number_of_tree_nodes` and `k = number_of_list_nodes`:
 - time: `O(n + k)`
-- space: `O(k)` (because we need to transform the list into an k-sized array, which makes me wonder why they gave the list at the first place but well, hate the game dont hate the player)
+- space: `O(k)` (because we need to transform the list into a k-sized array, which makes me wonder why they gave the list at the first place but well, hate the game dont hate the player)

 ### Code